 Add To Favorites

 Ever go kayaking?
 It’s a thrilling water sport.
-Create your own river course and imagine navigating white-water rapids!
+Create a river course and imagine navigating white-water rapids!

 A kayak is a narrow canoe, with only one or two openings where kayakers sit.
 The kayakers, or paddlers, usually use a paddle with a blade on each end of the handle.
 Find pictures of kayaks and canoes.
-Discuss the differences between the two types of watercraft.
+Discuss the differences between the two types of watercraft with the class.

-Using Crayola® Colored Pencils, design and draw your own kayak.
+Using Crayola® Colored Pencils, students design and draw their own kayak.

-Cover your art area in newspaper.
+Cover the art area with recycled newspaper.
 Dip Crayola Colored Pencils in white Crayola Washable Paint.
-On black paper, draw a section of the white-water river you researched.
-Draw the river as if you were a kayaker navigating the white-water rapids.
-What interesting effects can you make?
+On black paper, draw a section of the white-water river.
+Students should draw the river from the perspective of a kayaker navigating the white-water rapids.
+What interesting effects can be made?
 Swirls?
 Dots?
 Splashing water?
 Be sure to label the name and location of the river.

-Air-dry your rapids before displaying with your kayak.
+Air-dry the rapids before displaying with the kayak.